-Evaluati on question Sub-question Indicator Discussion reference 1.0 To what extent is ARIC effective in meeting its extent is extent are ARIC ARIC's effective in recommendatio Comparison of ARIC recommendations and content in the final report and communications to the research institution.
-The final outcome communicated from the funding agency CEO. under the Sector perspectives of ARIC review processes and recommendations.
+Evaluation question Sub-question Indicator Discussion reference 1.0 extent is extent are ARIC's ARIC recommendation effective in s appropriate and extent are ARIC's Comparison of ARIC recommendations and content in the final report and communications to the research institution.
+The final outcome communicated from the funding agency CEO. purpose under the Framework?
+NHMRC and ARC CEOs, research ARC CEOs, research Sector perspectives of ARIC review processes and recommendations.
 The discussion of key evaluation question 1.1 - 1.3. institutions and other stakeholders?
 Extent to which recommendations are recognised by the institutions and, where relevant, adopted.